KunFuCutsMan/kfcmanwebsite2/content/posts/2024/09/third-semester-is-about-vectors.md

 So as I write my part of the project + slides, they were doing their own thing and by the weekend I had to wait for them and check up on what they needed.
 I understand that most people have different schedules and therefore different time opportunities, but still, I was anxious about having to present something to Ms. Castro.

-In the end she didn't came to class, and sent one of the boys from social service to give some excersises to work on, but hey now we know how to solve them! {{% small %}} Sort of...
-I had to explain one of the problems to a classmate and didn't get enough time to solve myself, oh well :p {{% /small %}}
+In the end she didn't came to class, and sent one of the boys from social service to give some excersises to work on, but hey now we know how to solve them! ~Sort of...
+I had to explain one of the problems to a classmate and didn't get enough time to solve myself, oh well :p~

 Anyway I have to go now, I'm writing this post entry in the library with an internet that got fixed a few days ago (forgot to ramble about it, sorry), so cya later internet fellow!
 Off to Ms. Castro's class!